Skip to main content

 Before moving forward, take a breath.

-Is there any weight in your pack right now that wants to be unloaded?
+Is there weight in your pack today that wants to be unloaded?

 This is an opportunity to show up.
 To put something down on the page.

-Keep it simple: unload it, tag one impact, and move forward with gratitude.
+Keep it simple: unload it, notice one impact, and move forward with gratitude.

 If it's time, set that timer.

-After you’ve done at least two Emptying the Pack sessions, you’ll know when you’re ready to start facing the bigger rocks.
+After two Empty the Pack sessions, you’ll know when you’re ready for the bigger rocks.

-That’s where we’re headed next: Chapter 6: No Story Left Behind.
+That’s what's next, in Chapter 6: No Story Left Behind.